 At a larger scale when you loan huge amounts of money to people who are not creditworthy you have a situation where most of the loans would end up delinquent or in default.

 But people are now starting to question this system of indebtedness, especially when they reflect on the fact that student loans are frequently non-dischargeable debt, the sort of debt that continues to burden people even if they are bankrupt.
 Even the education system now loads people up on debt while at the same time mostly avoids teaching students anything about the financial system and the debt they are taking on, even though that now has such a large impact on people's lives.
-One thing I very much agree with Ivan Illich about is that the solution to the educational system issues we have right now isn't just a matter of "more money" and that less money in the system could be a significant improvement.
+One thing I very much agree with Ivan Illich about is that the solution to the educational system issues we have right now isn't just a matter of "more money" and that less money in the system could lead to significant improvement.
+The idea that less money might make an improvement is simply unthinkable for many.
+The framing of this might seem very off but I think this comes from the current establishment mindset that debt is money, so in less money in the educational system in such a framework is actually equivalent to less debt in the educational system.

 Unfortunately students who are loaded up on debt are finding that the jobs that they were promised at the beginning don't actually exist (and maybe never existed) are now increasingly asking questions that threaten the entire debt-education industry.
 The lies they have been fed just can't be sustained in the face of high youth unemployment, since employment is now the main carrot used to entice students into the increasingly expensive higher education system.
 I think the problems being created for these students wouldn't be as bad were it not for the huge amount of debt they will now be burdened with.